MattHondrakis/DataAnalysis/Coursera Case Study/Bikes.md

 Matthew
 2022-11-10

-Multiple datasets (13) were downloaded from a link provided by Coursera and then was merged into one csv, which was subsequently read into using the code chunk below.
+Multiple data sets (13) were downloaded from a link provided by Coursera and then was merged into one csv, which was subsequently read into using the code chunk below.
 The first chunk uses a for-loop to iterate the *read_csv* (read data files) and *rbind* (combine data rowwise)